“Life is too short

 for long term grudges.”

 Is it just me or have long term strategies gone the way of other fads?
 What is going on these days?
 Technologies recycle every year or more often in some cases.
 Brands are changing their logos, etc much more often.
 Many workers are changing jobs every 3 years or sooner.
 Software is being updated every couple of months.
 We are being inundated with the new and improved version of XXX continuously.
-Couples are getting divorced much more often.
+Couples are getting divorced just like how these coupes are getting a divorce in Utah.
 Budgets are being more skewed to shorter term results.